How to Start a Blog (on the Side) in 2019 - Blog Smarter, Make Money!

 How To Change Your Blog Theme & Install Plugins

 What is a theme?
-Simply put a WordPress theme provides all of the stylings for your website.
-Most WordPress themes provide the overall design and style for your site including the font style, colors palette, widget locations, page layout (or templates), and the style of your blog posts.
+Simply put a theme provides all of the stylings for your website.
+Most themes provide the overall design and style for your site including the font style, colors palette, widget locations, page layout (or templates), and the style of your blog posts.

 There are over 4,000 professionally created themes that are fully customizable within the WordPress Theme Directory all for free- so you have plenty design choices.